numalariamodeling/FE-2023-examples/README.md

         '<experiment name>' : '<experiment UID>'
     }
 ```
-- Save and run the anlyzer using `python analyzer_W1.py` at the command line.
+- Save and run the anlyzer using `python3 analyzer_W1.py` at the command line.
 We'll discuss in more depth next week how EMOD analyzers work and what you can do with them.
 - When the analyzer finishes running, navigate to the working directory where you saved your results (*Hint: check line 76 to start identifying where this might be*) and checkout the output of this analyzer - there should be a file called "All_Age_Inset_Chart.csv".
 - If the file was created succesfully, we can plot some basic data on the simulation.
 We'll use RStudio on the [QUEST Analytics Nodes](https://rstudio.questanalytics.northwestern.edu/) to run the plotter, but you can also choose to download your output file and run on RStudio locally.
     - Once logged into QUEST's RStudio you can navigate to this repository by clicking `Session` (in the toolbar) > `Set Working Directory` > `Choose Directory` > `...` > type  `/projects/b1139/FE_<username>/FE-2023-examples` > `Choose`